DeathWrench/MM3DHD/README.md

 * Go into graphics options in Citra and make sure you have Use Custom Textures enabled.
 * Done

-#### Information
+#### About [Variants]
-There's a few textures that have different small edits to them, I am merging these changes and making variations of them.
-Splitting them up by folders, as people may like one style over the other.
-It's kind of unorganized at the moment.
-That will change in the future.
+These are textures that have minor tweaks here and there, IE N64 Sun and Moon Icons vs the 3DS Sun and Moon Icons Anything with an x at the end has sub folders so you need to go into those folders and pick the ones in there that you want.
 # Nerrel Community Contributors
 * Anutim
 * Bl4zerp